ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 ## A short detour

 Before we start extracting components, there is one setting change to make in the `angular.json` file that will simplify things for us later on.
-Browsers render custom elements with `display: inline`.
+Browsers render custom elements with `display: inline` by default.
 More often than not, we would like them to be `display: block`.
 Let's make sure that when the CLI generates components for us, that it adds a bit of CSS to make that happen.

-In `angular.json` modify the following section near the top of the file
+In `angular.json`, modify the following section near the top of the file
 ```json
 "@schematics/angular:component": {
   "style": "scss"